reboundjs/rebound/README.md

 Rebound knows that home-page requires user-card because of the ```<link href="/public/components/user-card.html">``` in its template.
 When Rebound sees this link tag it will will add user-card to home-page's dependancies list.

 By default, child components inherit no scope from their parent components.
 You can pass in attributes by adding them right on to the tag, as the above example does with ```{{firstName}}``` and ```{{lastName}}```.
+And the values passed in are not limited to primitives!
+Any object, array or combination of the two can also be passed in to components.

 Attributes passed in on the tag will override any values set in the component declaration.
 So, the above code will render:

 ```html
 <ul>